top of page

 How can businesses get started with Evisort?

-Evisort offers a cloud-based deployment model, which allows businesses to get started quickly.
+The platform offers a cloud-based deployment model, allowing businesses to get started quickly.
 Many organisations begin with a pilot project focused on centralising contracts in one function, such as procurement or legal.
 Once value is demonstrated, the platform can be expanded to other departments and geographies.

 The implementation process is designed to minimise disruption.
 Contracts are uploaded into the repository, where the AI immediately begins extracting data.
 Workflows and dashboards can be configured by business users, reducing reliance on IT.
-Evisort also offers professional services and customer support to guide organisations through adoption.
+Workday also offers professional services and customer support to guide organisations through adoption - though it is worth noting that some customers report a genuine training investment is still required to get custom AI models tuned to their specific contract language, so budgeting time for that step is worthwhile.

 For most enterprises, the journey begins with a need for greater contract visibility.
 From there, adoption expands to managing the full contract lifecycle and embedding contract intelligence into business decision-making.